-For 50% of Americans the very first symptom of heart disease will be either sudden death or a full heart attack and nearly half of first heart attack patients will die from that event.
+For all Americans that have a heart attack, the very first symptom will be either sudden death or a full heart attack and nearly half of first heart attack patients will die from that event.
 Despite all of the recent scientific advances, your doctor’s approach to accurately predict risk for heart attack may be outdated and leave you vulnerable.

 Heart attack prevention efforts have not been successful to date.
 Relying on risk factors to predict heart attacks such as family history, high blood pressure, obesity, and even cholesterol, are not enough.
 Millions of dollars are spent promoting the importance of cholesterol to prevent heart attacks.
 While maintaining a healthy cholesterol level is important, having a normal cholesterol score does not mean you are not at risk for a heart attack!